SOUTHERN WYOMING PERIODONTICS

 Following our Pre-Operative Instructions will help make sure your procedure goes well and you experience trouble-free healing afterward:

-1. Eat a normal breakfast or lunch on the day of surgery, unless directed to hold food/drink for an IV Sedation procedure.
+- Eat a normal breakfast or lunch on the day of surgery unless you are given specific instructions otherwise.

-3. Wear comfortable, open-collared, loose-waisted clothing to the surgery appointment.
+- Wear comfortable, open-collared, loose-waisted clothing to your surgery appointment.

-5. Prepare several cold packs at home by putting damp washcloths in small plastic bags and freezing them, or have small bags of frozen peas available.
+- Prepare several cold packs at home by placing damp washcloths in small plastic bags and freezing them, or have small bags of frozen peas available.

-6. If you are taking aspirin, ibuprofen, blood thinners, or additional vitamin or herbal supplements, please advise Dr. Shumaker, Dr. Allen, or Dr. Sands; you may need to discontinue them 7-10 days prior to your surgery.
+- If you are taking aspirin, ibuprofen, blood thinners, or additional vitamin or herbal supplements, please advise Dr. Shumaker, Dr. Allen, or Dr. Sands.
+You may need to discontinue them 7–10 days prior to your surgery, but only if instructed by your doctor.

-7. Diabetic patients, please ensure you eat a normal breakfast and take your normal medications or insulin on the day of your procedure unless directed otherwise by the doctors.
+- Diabetic patients should eat a normal breakfast and take their normal medications or insulin on the day of the procedure unless directed otherwise by the doctors.

-8. Be prepared at home to eat a soft diet for 1-2 weeks after surgery.
-For suggestions for soft diet items see our Soft Diet Recipes page on our website.
+- Be prepared at home to eat a soft diet for 1–2 weeks after surgery.
+For suggestions for soft diet items, please see our Soft Diet Recipes page on our website.

 PRE-OPERATIVE INSTRUCTIONS

-4. If you are DIABETIC please make sure you have specific directions from Drs.
-Shumaker, Sands, and Allen.
+If you are diabetic, please make sure you have specific directions from Dr. Shumaker, Dr. Allen, or Dr. Sands regarding your medications and eating schedule.

-6. Leave contact lenses out if you wear them
+Leave contact lenses out if you wear them.

-7. Prepare several cold packs such as frozen peas or damp washcloths frozen in plastic bags.
+Prepare several cold packs at home, such as frozen peas or damp washcloths frozen in plastic bags.

-9. Inform Drs.
-Shumaker, Sands, and Allen of ANY MEDICATIONS or DRUGS that you have taken in the past month including alcohol, cigarettes, recreational drugs, aspirin, birth control pills, or any other prescribed or over-the-counter medications.
+Inform Dr. Shumaker, Dr. Allen, or Dr. Sands of any medications, supplements, or substances you have taken in the past month, including alcohol, cigarettes, recreational drugs, aspirin, birth control pills, and any prescribed or over-the-counter medications.

-10. Do not take any sedatives or other pain medications for 24 hours after the procedure except for those prescribed by Drs.
-Shumaker, Sands, and Allen.
+Do not take pain medications after your procedure except for those prescribed or approved by Dr. Shumaker, Dr. Allen, or Dr. Sands.

-11. Do not drink any drinks that contain alcohol for at least 24 hours before and after treatment.
+Do not drink alcohol for at least 24 hours before or after treatment, unless otherwise directed.

 POST-OPERATIVE INSTRUCTIONS